 Ketchumville State Forest

-Ketchumville State Forest (Tioga # 6) encompasses 500 acres of land in the town of Newark Valley in the northeastern portion of Tioga County.
-Its rustic and primitive feel makes it ideal for recreational activities such as hunting, hiking, snowshoeing, bird watching, and nature viewing.
+Ketchumville State Forest encompasses 500 acres of land in the town of Newark Valley in the northeastern portion of Tioga County.
+Its rustic and primitive feel makes it ideal for recreational activities such as hunting, informal hiking (no trails), snowshoeing, bird watching, and nature viewing.
 Ketchumville State Forest is undeveloped and has no formally marked trails.
 Former logging trails, the public forest access road, and old town roads provide informal hiking opportunities.
 As such, this forest offers unique opportunities to those who wish to explore on their own.
 At this time, there are no plans being discussed to create additional formal trail networks.

 Ketchumville State Forest was purchased in 1941 by the State of New York from lands formerly owned by the Waite, Zimmer, Chamberlain, Bailey, and Andrews families.
 This area was not reforested until 1961, when more than 153,000 tree seedlings were planted.
 The delay in reforesting this property is due to the fact that the Civilian Conservation Corps (CCC) Camps and their programs were terminated as the United States entered World War II.
 Following the war, tree planting was resumed at a much slower rate.